xcart/xc5-manual/en/modules/blog_system_in_x-cart/getting_started_with_blog_system_in_x-cart.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-11-11 13:37 +0400'
 identifier: ref_n6czcwis
-updated_at: 2015-09-16 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Getting started with Blog System in X-Cart'
+title: Getting started with Blog system in X-Cart 5
 categories:
   - User manual
+published: true
+order: 100
 ---

-This guide assumes that the module Blog System in X-Cart has already been {% link "installed and enabled in your store" ref_ayU7G1y0 %}.
+This guide assumes that the module Blog system in X-Cart 5 has already been {% link "installed and enabled in your store" ref_ayU7G1y0 %}.

-To start using Blog System in X-Cart:
+To start using a blog system in X-Cart:

 1. Create a new MySQL user and a new MySQL database for WordPress.
 For security reasons, we recommend these to be separate from the ones used by X-Cart.
 2. In a web browser, open your X-Cart store's home page and click "Blog".